Types of Treatment

 Make thoughtful, informed decisions that are best for you.
 Each treatment option has risks and benefits to consider along with your own values and lifestyle.

-Breast cancer treatment can be divided into local and systemic therapy.
+Breast cancer treatment can be divided into local therapy and systemic therapy.

 Local therapy involves surgery, with or without radiation therapy to the breast and nearby lymph nodes.